Crosslingual Generalization through Multitask Finetuning: Results

 Here we add another layer of generalization: languages.
 Figure \ref{fig:taskgen} already shows that finetuning on English data only (P3) leads to better performance on non-English data: For example, BLOOMZ-P3 improves by over 50\% on multilingual sentence completion compared to BLOOM.
 Thus, zero-shot task performance in languages only seen during pretraining improves after finetuning on English.
 This has major practical benefits as it can be more difficult to collect data for low-resource languages.

 Next, we investigate performance on languages the model has \textit{never intentionally seen}.
 Due to the scale of large language model pretraining, it is difficult to label tasks or languages as strictly unseen.
 It is likely that the training data unintentionally includes small fractions of these languages (just as many tasks might appear ``implicitly'' in the pretraining corpus~\cite{sanh2022multitask}).
 In Figure~\ref{fig:langgen} we show that after multitask finetuning on xP3, the models can perform unseen tasks in languages that were not intentionally trained on.
-After probing the pretraining corpus in Appendix~\S\ref{sec:contamination}, we do find small amounts of these languages that were not intentionally included in the ROOTS corpus \cite{laurencconbigscience}.
+After probing the pretraining corpus of BLOOM, we do find small amounts of these languages that were unintentionally included (Appendix~\S\ref{sec:contamination}).
 However, for XNLI, performance increases across all languages, many of which only show up in tiny fractions in our language contamination analysis, such as Thai with 0.006\%.
 If we extrapolate this proportion to the entire ROOTS corpus, the BLOOM models would have seen a mere 20 million tokens of Thai during pretraining.
 One possibility is that better-than-random XNLI performance can be attained with little or no language understanding.
-In Appendix~\S\ref{sec:levenshtein}, we investigate Levenshtein distances of XNLI samples and find that there are meaningful differences across labels.
-Thus, sole inspection of characters without language understanding may be enough for better-than-random performance.
+In Appendix~\S\ref{sec:levenshtein}, we investigate edit distances of XNLI samples and find that there are differences across labels, however, likely not significant enough to enable this kind of generalization.